microsoft/semantic-kernel/docs/SKILLS.md

 ![image](https://user-images.githubusercontent.com/371009/221739773-cf43522f-c1e4-42f2-b73d-5ba84e21febb.png)

-A skill refers to a domain of expertise made available to the kernel as a single function, or as a group of functions related to the skill* The design of SK skills has prioritized maximum flexibility for the developer to be both lightweight and extensible.
+A skill refers to a domain of expertise made available to the kernel as a single function, or as a group of functions related to the skill.
+The design of SK skills has prioritized maximum flexibility for the developer to be both lightweight and extensible.